 The purpose of the Chowan Christian Service Association (CCSA) is to provide scholarship assistance to students preparing for full-time Christian vocational ministry.

-The Department of Religion and Philosophy also offers opportunities to study abroad.
+The Department of Religion also offers opportunities to study abroad.
 Through our extensive travel and study abroad programs, students can have first-hand knowledge of the Holy Lands, the paths of Paul, and other destinations of religious significance.
 Special scholarships are even available for these opportunities!

 Students who are interested in continuing their studies outside of the classroom often participate in the Chowan University Religion Club, which offers students additional educational, service, and fellowship opportunities.

 The M. Elizabeth Harris International Travel Study Endowment was established to help students who want to study overseas.